With Halloween around the corner, families can make plans to stay safe and healthy during the evening’s festivities.

 - If possible, stick to neighborhoods you know.

 - Only go to homes with the lights on.

 - Never go inside someone’s house.
 Just politely decline if someone asks.

 - Kids under the age of 12 should always have a parent with them.
-If kids are mature enough to be out without supervision, make sure they have a form of communication with them.
+If kids are mature enough to be out without supervision, make sure they have a buddy and a form of communication with them.

 - Teal pumpkins show trick-or-treaters allergy-free options

 - Sugar crash effects and how to fix them